NathanTouboul/ScaraRobotControl/README.md

 - Launch the visualization_trame.m script for the first time to create the variables in the workspace (You might  have errors at the end of the program because the simulation files are not yet created)
-- Make run section of question 12
+- Make run section 12
-- Open the Simulink model and launch the simulation and visualize the results of question 12  in the scope
+- Open the Simulink model and launch the simulation and visualize the results 12  in the scope
-- Make run section of question 14
+- Make run section 14
-- Then, run section of question 15, open the Simulink qu15 model and run the simulation
+- Then run section 15, open the Simulink qu15 model and run the simulation
-- Run section question 15b to visualize the trajectory in a circle
+- Run section 15b to visualize the trajectory in a circle
-- Change the value of mc and run section question 16
+- Change the value of mc and run section 16
 - Return to the main Simulink and launch the simulation to perform the calculation with mc different from 0
-- Run section question 16b to visualize trajectories with the addition of mass
+- Run section 16b to visualize trajectories with the addition of mass
-- Run question section 17 to visualize the effect of disturbances
+- Run section 17 to visualize the effect of disturbances